jasminej90/dand6-make-effective-data-visualization/README.md

 ### Data Visualization (dimple.js)

 I used dimple.js to represent all the graphs.
-For my visual encodings, since I have a total of 136 countries, I chose a `horizontal bar chart` to show their scores.
-For the top 10 countries, I chose a `vertical bar chart` to show the country's performance in 2013 vs. 2008 (five years earlier).
-Finally, to represent the country performance during the period of 2007-2013, I chose a combination of `line chart` and `bubble chart` since they are the best chart types to show time-series.
+For my visual encodings,
+- Since I have a total of 136 countries, I chose a `horizontal bar chart` to show their scores.
+- For the top 10 countries, I chose a `vertical bar chart` to show the country's performance in 2013 vs. 2008 (five years earlier).
+- Finally, to represent the country performance during the period of 2007-2013, I chose a combination of `line chart` and `bubble chart` since they are the best chart types to show time-series.
 I used the bubble chart to represent the score for earch country in the designated year, since in this case we have a few number of points.
+I modified the y-axis range to start from 0.4 instead of 0.0 to get a closer and better sense of the variation for the scores over the years.

 ## Feedback
 include all feedback you received from others on your visualization from the first sketch to the final visualization.